OpenEarable/open_earable_flutter/README.md

     });
   }
   ```

+  For more information about using sensor data, refer to the [Using Sensor Data](doc/SENSOR_DATA.md) documentation.

   For most devices, the sensors have to be configured before they start sending data.
 You can learn more about configuring sensors in the chapter [Configuring Sensors](doc/SENSOR_CONFIG.md).